College & University

 Generic credits (HUM, SCI, and SSc) can only count towards your degree requirements (20.0 credits) and distribution requirements.

-- If you have, or will complete a Certificate program, you may be eligible for a maximum of 1.0 generic credit.
+- If you have, or will complete an Ontario College Certificate (or equivalent of one year of full-time study), you may be eligible for a maximum of 1.0 generic credit.

 - If you have, or will complete, a combination of any of the above, note you will be awarded a maximum of 5.0 generic transfer credits (4.0 credits at the 100-level, and 1.0 credit at the 200-level).